Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What does a centralized Service Desk require?

-- [ ] Local service desk analysts.
+- [ ] Local Service Desk analysts.
 - [ ] Complex automation.
 - [ ] 24x7 support.
 - [x] Remote access tools.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has three service desk locations around the globe to support 24x7 operations.
+### Your company has three Service Desk locations around the globe to support 24x7 operations.
 These locations are in England, the United States, and India.
-Each of these service desks only operates on an 8 am to 5 pm schedule in their local time.
-When a user calls the service desk, their call is routed to whichever service desk is operating at that time.
-For example, if it is 1 am in New York City and a user calls the service desk, they are routed to the India service desk because it would only be 11 am in India.
-What type of service desk model is your company using?
+Each of these Service Desks only operates on an 8 am to 5 pm schedule in their local time.
+When a user calls the Service Desk, their call is routed to whichever Service Desk is operating at that time.
+For example, if it is 1 am in New York City and a user calls the Service Desk, they are routed to the India Service Desk because it would only be 11 am in India.
+What type of Service Desk model is your company using?

 - [ ] Virtual.
 - [ ] Centralized.